mautrix/docs/maubot/usage/setup/index.md

    **Do not clone the repository.** If you want to use a specific version from git rather than PyPI, use the development setup instructions.
 2. Set up a virtual environment.
-   1. Create with `/usr/bin/python3 -m venv .` (note the dot at the end)
+   1. Create with `virtualenv -p /usr/bin/python3 .` (note the dot at the end)
       * You should not use a subdirectory for the virtualenv in this production setup.
 The pip install step places some required files at the root of the environment.